hossam-aboud/promptforge-kit/README.md

 ---

 <div align="center">
-Built with Claude · Made for developers who use AI seriously
+Built with Hossam Aboud · Made for developers who use AI seriously
 </div>